 Now what this means is a Christian woman won’t look for a man who just has a cross tattooed on his shoulder, but a man who is ready to die daily in the sacrificial calling of leading a home.
 “Love as Christ loved the church and gave himself for her.”
 And a Christian man won’t look for a woman who just wears a cross around her neck, but one who is willing to die as she submits to his leadership in reliance upon Christ.
 Both husband and wife are engaged in constant self-denial as they live out the beauty of the Christian marriage.

-Jesus said no one can be his disciple unless they take up their cross and follow him.
+Jesus said, “Whoever does not bear his own cross and come after me cannot be my disciple” (Luke 14:27).
 The Christian man or woman who wants to marry a follower of Jesus must look for a spouse who has learned what it is to die to self in allegiance to Jesus.

-So, answer.
-I am fine with meeting someone online and learning as much as possible about them.
-I have met numerous couples recently who said they met online and they are happily married.
+So, here is my answer: I am fine with meeting someone online and learning as much as possible about them.
+I have recently met numerous couples who said they met online, and they are happily married.
 They are both mature Christians.
-I have got zero problem with that.
-The great question is: Are you mature enough to discern a worthy spouse?
+I have zero problem with that.
+The great question is this: Are you mature enough to discern a worthy spouse?
 Put your energies into becoming that kind of person.